netotaku/h3/_posts/2019-01-17-the-power-of-simple-brand-experiences.md

 Whether this moment with the bubbles was a result of very smart and insightful staff training, or just one brilliant member of staff who really understood their customers, it left behind a memory which will help shape the brand of this toy store to me.

+### Understand what your audience needs, and deliver it.

 Brand experience doesn’t have to be hugely expensive, or complicated, to be effective.
 To display an understanding of your audience, and a response which creates a positive experience for them, can be as simple as blowing bubbles.